stranger-social/clock-bot/README.md

-# python-api
+# clock-bot

-Python API example
+A Python FastAPI bot that can be used send post to a Matodon Instance on a schedule.